-■ IAS 1 Presentation of Financial Statements, which has been revised as part of the IASB's 'Classification of Liabilities as Current or Non-Current (Amendments to IAS 1)'.
+- IAS 1 Presentation of Financial Statements: - This has been revised as part of the IASB's 'Classification of Liabilities as Current or Non-Current (Amendments to IAS 1)'.
+Application is required for reporting periods beginning on or after 1 January 2024.
+The PWLB expects to apply these revisions to IAS 1 in 2024-2025.
+The application of these revisions, which the IASB has delayed by two years, and which affect only the presentation of liabilities in the statement of financial position and relate to a clarification of the classification of current and non-current liabilities, are not expected to materially alter the presentation of the financial statements of the PWLB.

+- This has been revised as part of the IASB's 'Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2)'.
 Application is required for reporting periods beginning on or after 1 January 2023.
 The PWLB expects to apply these revisions to IAS 1 in 2023-2024.
-The application of these revisions which affect only the presentation of liabilities in the statement of financial position and relate to a clarification of the classification of current and non-current liabilities, are not expected to materially alter the presentation of the financial statements of the PWLB.

-- IFRS 9 Financial Instruments, which has been revised as part of the IASB's 'Annual improvements to IFRS Standards 2018-2020 (fees in the '10 per cent' test for derecognition of financial liabilities)'.
-Application is required for reporting periods beginning on or after 1 January 2022.
-The PWLB expects to apply these revisions to IFRS 9 in 2022-2023.
-The application of these revisions, which clarify which fees an entity includes when it applies the '10 per cent' test of IFRS 9 in assessing whether to derecognise a financial liability, are not expected to materially alter the presentation of the financial statements of the PWLB - IAS 37 Provisions, Contingent Liabilities and Contingent Assets, which has been revised as part of the IASB's 'Onerous Contracts Cost of Fulfilling a Contract' (Amendments to IAS 37)'.
-Application is required for reporting periods beginning on or after 1 January 2022.
-The PWLB expects to apply these revisions to IAS 37 in 2022-2023.
-The application of these revisions, which deal with which costs a company should include when assessing whether a contract will be lossmaking are not expected to materially alter the presentation of the financial statements of the PWLB.
+The application of these revisions, which help preparers to decide which accounting policies to disclose in their financial statements, are not expected to materially alter the presentation of the financial statements of the PWLB. - This has been revised as part of the IASB's 'Non-current Liabilities with Covenants (Amendments to IAS 1)'.
+Application is required for reporting periods beginning on or after 1 January 2024.
+The PWLB expects to apply these revisions to IAS 1 in 2024-2025.
+The application of these revisions, which clarify how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability, are not expected to materially alter the presentation of the financial statements of the PWLB.